Latest ads

 pH value: 7.5 - 9.0

-Max. size: 45-50 cm, maybe even more
+max. size: 45-50 cm possibly even more

-Keeping: Compatible with large cichlids, nocturnal.
+Care: Sociable with large cichlids, nocturnal

-If you have any questions, I am happy to help.
+For questions, I am happy to help.

 Best regards, Manfred